search the site

-- The Digital Studio is available for NYU faculty, staff and students interested in digitizing audio/video materials, streaming services, and podcasting in support of instruction or research.
+- The Digital Studio is available for NYU faculty, staff and students interested in digitizing audio/video materials, streaming services, and media production in support of instruction or research.

-- ITS provides a variety of tutorials to assist faculty in learning and using NYU Blackboard.
+- NYU IT provides a variety of tutorials to assist faculty in learning and using NYU Classes.

 - You can browse the list of all available NYU Lists and subscribe to them via the Lists channel in NYUHome.

 NYU IT provides a variety of tools, services, and facilities to help you communicate and collaborate with other NYU community members.
 See below for a brief overview, and explore the tabs to the left for more detailed information.

 - Computer Labs